 MERCHANDISE AND PACKAGING INITIATIVES

-We have joined the Green Chemistry and Commerce Council (GC3) for external industry collaboration in the area of chemical management.
-The mission of GC3 is to promote safer chemicals, materials, and products across retail supply and value chains.
+- We are members of the Green Chemistry and Commerce Council (GC3) for external industry collaboration in the area of chemical management.
+The mission of GC3 is to promote safer chemicals, materials, and products across retail supply

-We have engaged an outside expert to conduct a landscape review of chemicals management for certain personal care products.
-This includes peer benchmarking, a review of credible third-party certifications, and an overview of chemicals of concern in these products.
-This outside expert is also helping TJX chart a path for improved chemicals management by leveraging the common framework designed by the Chemical Footprint Project (CFP).
+and an overview of chemicals of concern in these products.
+This outside expert is also helping TJX chart a path for improved chemicals management by leveraging the common framework designed by the Chemical Footprint Project